 RAM – Stands for Random Access Memory, a memory space for your computer to read and write data.

 Ransomware – A type of malicious software designed to deny access to a computer system or data until a ransom is paid.

 RPO – Stands for Recovery Point Objective (RPO), a set period of time in which business operations need restoration after a cyberattack, natural disaster, or some other type of system failure.

 RTO – Stands for Recovery Time Objective (RTO), a representation of the amount of time a system can be down without significantly altering business operations, which may also refer to the time that it takes for the system to normalize.

-Root access – The greatest privileged access to a system that allows users to change or delete any and all configurations, software, and data.
+Root access – The greatest privileged access to a system that allows users to change or delete any configurations, software, and data.

-SOC – Stands for security operations center (SOC), a centralized unit or building that deals with security issues on an organizational and a technical level, usually located within a building or facility and is a central location from where staff supervises the technology.
+SOC – Stands for Security Operations Center (SOC), a centralized unit or building that deals with security issues on an organizational and technical level, usually located within a building or facility and is a central location from where staff supervises the technology.

 Spear Phishing – A highly targeted phishing attempt that aims to steal high-value credentials for unauthorized root access throughout a network, the worst kind of phishing attack because the threat actors have a specific intent (i.e., a fake email targeting a company’s CMO).